Acilius sulcatus

-Acilius sulcatus is a species of water beetle in family Dytiscidae.It is fairly large (14.4 – 18.2 mm), with color variation shown throughout its range.
+Acilius sulcatus, known as the lesser diving beetle, is a species of water beetle in the family Dytiscidae.
+It is fairly large (14.4 – 18.2 mm), with color variation shown throughout its range.
 Typically it is yellow and black.

 Range

 A. sulcatus has a worldwide distribution but is found primarily in North Western Europe.

 Taxonomy

 A. sulcatus is known throughout Europe as the lesser diving beetle, a common name shared with many other aquatic beetles in the family Dytiscidae.

 Habitat

 Temporary and permanent water bodies.
-A.sulcatas shows a generalist response to habitat choice living in bogs, ponds, streams, etc. As A. sulcatus is able to fly it is not restricted to a single body of water.
-A. sulcatus is found in water bodies with high and low levels of vegetation showing no preference between the two.
+A. sulcatas shows a generalist response to habitat choice, living in bogs, ponds, streams, etc. As A. sulcatus is able to fly, it is not restricted to a single body of water.
+A. sulcatus is found in water bodies with high and low levels of vegetation, showing no preference between the two.
 They dominate in water bodies without any fish predators and are used as a primary indicator of predator presence.